-We offer impartial third-party support to manufacturers in all aspects of the Low Voltage Directive, from design advice, full product safety testing, Technical File compilation, and review.
+We offer impartial third-party support to manufacturers in all aspects of the Low voltage directive, from design advice, full product electrical safety testing, Technical File compilation, and review.

-For those that need guidance on the regulatory requirements for a particular product, we can provide a product certification advisory service to support them through the testing and approval of their products and components.
+For those that need Low voltage directive guidance on the regulatory requirements for a particular product, we provide a product certification advisory service to support them through the testing and approval of their products and components.

-Our Certification team provides the Certification Services required for Market Access for many countries throughout the world as well as Notified Body Services for Europe.
+Our Certification team provides the Certification Services required for Global Market Access for many countries throughout the world.

-As a Certification Body Test Laboratory (CBTL) and a National Certification Body (NCB), we can test and certify your electrical products to the IECEE scheme, which has significant market access advantages, including reduced test costs and time to market.
-Element's Global Market Access team offers further services to help those looking to export their products into the Global Market place.
+We are proud to be a certification body under the IECEE CB Scheme, which has significant market access advantages, including reduced test costs and time to market.
+Element's Global Market Access team offers further services to help those looking to export their products into the Global Marketplace.

-For more information about Low Voltage Directive services, or to request a quote, contact us today
+For more information about low voltage directive testing services, or to request a quote, contact us today